rollthecloudinc/quell/README.md

 A Druid is a small, portable web app optimized for the cloud that follows five core principles.

-## Dependable
+* D ependable

-Highly available, infinitely scalable with low-latency across all tiers.
+  * Highly available, infinitely scalable with low-latency across all tiers.

-## Responsive
+* R esponsive

-performant, optimized
+  * performant, optimized

-## User Centric
+* U ser Centric

-delightful experience for everyone involved from user to developer.
+  * delightful experience for everyone involved from user to developer.

-## Inexpensive
+* I nexpensive

-Low-cost without sacrifice.
+  * Low-cost without sacrifice.

-## Durable
+* Durable

-Low dependance on specific infrastructure configurations or environments.
+  * Low dependance on specific infrastructure configurations or environments.

 # Technology